vzcaffaro/programming-languages-2020/assignment-2.md

 ## Part 3

+(search for "Task" if you want to shortcut the explanations below)

 Deadline: **Friday, Nov 20**.

 The purpose of the assignment is to build a simple programming language that has function definitions, function application, numbers, conditionals, recursion and lists.